HuanWei0805/.github.io/README.md

-# .github.io
+# HUAN'S PERSONAL PROFILE
+## OVERVIEW

-This is my personal profile, also the project 1 of NEU WebDev
+This is my personal profile, also the project 1 of NEU WebDev course.
+I used theme template adapted from start bootstrap website. source code [here](https://github.com/BlackrockDigital/startbootstrap-stylish-portfolio)

+## OBJECTIVE
+ Using HTML,CSS and Javascript to build a homepage, and introduct myself to the teahcer,TA and classmates.

+ ## TECHNOLOGY USED
+ *HTML
+ *CSS
+ *JAVASCRIPT
+ *BOOTSTRAP

+ ## HOW TO RUN IT
+ To run the project you just have to go to the following URL:  , or you can clone the project and deploy it locally.

+ ## AUTHOR
+ Huan Wei

+## SCREEN SHOT

+## LICENSE

+This project is licensed under the MIT License